 Services that are covered for you What you must pay when you get these services Personal Emergency Response System (PERS) You pay \$0 for a mobile PERS device with GPS and fall detection, 24/7/365 monitoring Prior Authorization may be required.
 Referral may be required.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory You pay a \$0 copay for PCP office visits surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to You pay \$0 copay for office visits with an endocrinologist or ophthalmologist.
-You pay 20% coinsurance for office visits with all other specialists. see if you need medical treatment • Certain telehealth services, including: Primary Care Prior Authorization may be required.
-Physician Services, Physician Specialist Services, Individual Session for Mental Health Specialty Referral may be required.
-Services, Individual Session for Psychiatric Services • You have the option of getting these services You pay a \$0 copay for telehealth visits through an in-person visit or by telehealth.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist You pay a \$0 copay for PCP office visits You pay a \$0 copay for specialist office visits Prior Authorization may be required.
+Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to Referral may be required. see if you need medical treatment • Certain telehealth services, including: Primary Care Physician Services, Physician Specialist Services, Individual Session for Mental Health Specialty Services, Individual Session for Psychiatric Services • You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
 You may access telehealth services via telephone, internet, or a mobile application.
-Prior Authorization may be required.
+You pay a \$0 copay for telehealth visits Prior Authorization may be required.